Bletchley railway station: East West Rail

 "East West Rail" is a major project to establish a strategic railway connecting East Anglia with Central, Southern and Western England.
 In particular, it plans to build (or rebuild) a line linking Oxford and Cambridge via Bicester, Milton Keynes (at Bletchley) and Bedford.
 The Oxford–Bedford aspect of the plan reuses the route of the former Varsity Line, extensively re-engineered.
 There is a funded, scheduled, programme in progress to re-open the Bletchley–Oxford route to passenger and freight traffic via Bicester by 2025 and a partially funded plan to re-open the entire route between Oxford and Cambridge.
 A key element of the plan is to extend Bletchley station up to the flyover and build high level platforms (see below) so that passengers may transfer between the lines.
 The new platforms are to be specified as suitable for trains no longer than four cars.

 The Bletchley Flyover from Oxford crosses over the WCML and by-passes the original Bletchley station, leading east towards Bedford or north to join the WCML at a junction north of the current (low-level) station.
 It was built in 1959 as part of the 1955 British Rail Modernisation Plan.
 From April 2020 to January 2021, the sections of the original flyover crossing the WCML were removed.
 The replacement structures were put in place in May 2021.
-As of October 2022, construction of the new building and the link bridge to the main station is expected to be completed before the end of 2022, ready for handover to the Signalling and Power team.
+By the end of May2024, construction of the new building and the link bridge to the main station were complete.